AAAI2016Submission/AutoencoderViz/README.md

    * You can look at some of those images.
 There is one for each iterations, 10000 total.
 They should be in the visualization/images/sample/ directory.
  6. Generate video from word cloud images.
    * Now using the images generated in the previous step as frames, generate the video.
-   * If you have FFmpeg installed try: `sh sampleGenerateVideoFFMPEG.sh`
+   * Using FFmpeg generate the video: `sh sampleGenerateVideoFFmpeg.sh`
-   * If you have avconv installed try: `sh sampleGenerateVideoAvconv.sh`
    * This step may take a few minutes.
-   * One long, normal-speed video should be generated and saved to visualization/videos/sample_full.[avi|mp4] and one time lapse should be saved to visualization/videos/sample_timelapse.[avi|mp4].
+   * One long, normal-speed video should be generated and saved to visualization/videos/sample/full.mp4 and one time lapse should be saved to visualization/videos/sample/timelapse.mp4.

 ## Sample results: